Developing ‘Group Mind’

 It is hard for photographers, who are often loners and/or strong individuals who work at their art and craft in a solitary manner to come together and develop ‘group mind.’
 Please try to develop sensitivity to the group energy and consciousness while holding on to your individuality and personal preferences.
 Practice your skills of sensitivity and developing trust in your intuition.
 It is also a great opportunity to practice awareness of your surroundings, not just physically but energetically, and tuning into that energy.

 If there is a personality in the group that you find difficult, look to see how that person may mirror an aspect of yourself or your background that you are troubled by.
 Apply loving compassion towards them (and yourself) liberally.

 – Respect the vision of the other photographers

-– Respect others’ shooting styles, no matter how awkward their process seems to you, as long as not disrespectful to others or the environment
+– Respect others’ shooting styles, no matter how awkward their process seems to you, as long as not disrespectful or harmful

 – Be aware and try and stay out of other photographers’ backgrounds